 Consider Getting Help with RTW Tickets

-We encourage you also to do your research and don’t take a travel agent’s advice as the final solution.
+We encourage you to do your research and not take a travel agent's advice as the final solution.

 Finding Cheap Flights: Quick Hits